 YCW: What are the short and long term goals for NüVoices?
 Do you hope to create a media outlet or networking collective or both?

 AXL: I envision global domination.
-Both our anthology and podcast will be launched this week.
+Our anthology will be launched next year and our podcast will be launched this week.
 In the future, I can see having special conferences and having everyone join: women and allies.
 So many men have supported our project.
 They’ve helped us produce so much work, so long-term I can see conferences with women and allies coming, as well as more launches.
 We want women to set up their own chapters.
 It’s not about any of the board members being the leaders in every location; any woman can be a leader.

 It seems radical, which it really isn’t at all.
 When you unearth these uncomfortable truths and people do a stop-and-take—they’re really surprised by what they see.
 I’ve become more brave because of Joanna; I was really inspired by the honesty in her recent article for Foreign Policy.
 When others are courageous, we become courageous.
 That has had a ripple effect throughout the environment.

 YCW: China has a complicated relationship with gender equality, as its degree varies greatly depending on region, class, and other factors.
 Similarly, the nation also has a very complex understanding of journalism, media, and truth.
 Considering the daunting combination of these issues, what unique challenges do female journalists and writers in China face?

 AXL: Women and men will face exactly the same issues regarding censorship.
 I haven’t started commissioning Chinese women writers yet, so it’s hard to say.
 From what I can see, I would say that Chinese women writers are even more courageous and genre-bending, sometimes sharper.
 Men are more limited in criticizing the authorities or systems of power that allowed them to rise to popularity in the first place.

 YCW: What topics are underreported on in China due to gender inequality among publishers, journalists, and writers?